 As an architect or property manager you should be very mindful of these effects, both in the short term and long term.
-Architects and specificators must understand the specification requirements.
-The good news, however, is that with the correct spec, buildings can become far more energy-efficient and indoor temperatures can become more comfortable for the occupants.
+Architects and specifiers must understand the specification requirements.
+The good news, however, is that with the correct spec, buildings can become far more energy-efficient and indoor temperatures can become more comfortable.

 So let’s explore some of the more effective methods to achieve optimal sun-control.